Skip to content

 Classic MIDI macro rows

-These macros send MIDI when you turn the knob — control changes, program change, channel pressure, NRPN/RPN, and (eventually) SysEx.
+These macros send MIDI when you turn the knob — control changes, program change, channel pressure, NRPN/RPN, pitch bend, and (eventually) SysEx.
 On Perform, they all share the same row shape: message type on the left, routing in the middle, live level on the right.

 Classic MIDI macro rows on Perform